Chapter Thirty Seven I

 Janah, “Yes.
 And perhaps it can for a time.
 But it’s creating conflict in the process, which must result in mental violence.
 We see it externally, in society.
 One group wants to control another, or exterminate it.
 This external violence is the inevitable consequence of our individual conflict, our fragmented mind.”

-Silence settled over us.
+Silence settles over us.
 The clock hanging on the far wall ticks.
 A minute passes.

 James reflects on Janah’s comment, then asks, “You mean it’s the same person, the one who is greedy, telling herself she needs to become something else?”